 Examples of healthier breakfast cereals:

 To understand what healthier options for breakfast cereal look like, it is important to look past the top selling brands.
 Top selling cereals are positioned at eye level on a grocery shelf, so look to the top or bottom shelves for healthier options.
-As an example of what to look for, the table below contains a few wise and acceptable breakfast cereal options.
+Below are a few examples of wise and occasional breakfast cereal options.

 - What’s a Whole Grain?
 A Refined Grain?, Whole Grain Council Website (link)